Career path and advice from a senior consultant in Transaction Services

 In my experience, there isn’t necessarily a “bad” aspect to the job.
 However, it is demanding and requires sometimes the ability to manage a heavy workload while dealing with stressful situations.
 It can also make achieving a good work-life balance difficult, and after a few years, some of the tasks can become repetitive.

 On the positive side, what I find most appealing about the job is the opportunity to work with a variety of companies.
-This is especially true at the Lyon offices, which have a generalist approach and are not limited to a single sector.
+This is especially true at the Lyon offices.
+Indeed, we have a generalist approach and are not limited to a single sector.
 Working with a range of clients has allowed me to grow my network and gain valuable knowledge across multiple industries.
 Additionally, the profession provides an opportunity to gain solid accounting and financial knowledge.